Baby, Come Over (This Is Our Night)

-"Baby, Come Over (This Is Our Night)" (released outside the United States as "Baby Come On Over") is a song by Irish singer Samantha Mumba, from her debut studio album, Gotta Tell You (2000).
-The song was written by Mumba, Anders Bagge, and Arnthor Birgisson, while produced by the latter two, Dino Esposito, E. Dawk, and Ron Fair.
-It was released by A&M Records as the album's third single in the United States, and by Wildcard and Polydor Records as the fourth single in the United Kingdom.
+"Baby, Come Over (This Is Our Night)" (released outside the United States as "Baby Come on Over") is a song by Irish singer Samantha Mumba, from her debut studio album, Gotta Tell You (2000).
+The song was written by Mumba, Anders Bagge, and Arnthor Birgisson while production was helmed by Bagge, Birgisson, Dino Esposito, E. Dawk, and Ron Fair.
+It was released by A&M Records as the album's third single in the United States and by Wildcard and Polydor Records as the fourth single in the United Kingdom.
 A club anthem, the song consists of a bass guitar and salsa beat, and contains a sample of Kool & the Gang's 1979 song "Ladies' Night" in the remix.
 The lyrics depict a woman making the first move on a man.

-"Baby, Come Over (This Is Our Night)" received generally positive reviews from music critics, who praised the production.
+Released in the US in February 2001 and in the UK in September, "Baby, Come Over (This Is Our Night)" received generally positive reviews from music critics, who praised the production.
 The song peaked at number two on the Irish Singles Chart, number five on the UK Singles Chart, number six on the Scottish Singles Chart, and at number 49 on the US Billboard Hot 100.
 An accompanying music video was directed by Korean-American director Joseph Kahn and aired on Disney Channel, which depicts Mumba dancing in front of various backgrounds with several dancers.

 Background and release

 "Baby, Come Over (This Is Our Night)" was one of the first songs Samantha Mumba wrote and recorded in Sweden for her debut studio album Gotta Tell You (2000).
 The song was written by Mumba, Anders Bagge and Arnthor Birgisson, and produced by the latter two, Dino Esposito, E. Dawk, and Ron Fair.
 Samantha and Jeanette Olsson additionally provide background vocals.
 In a 2000 interview with Billboard, Mumba stated that the song "shows a bit of my personality more than anything else".
 Fair oversaw Mumba re-record her vocals to "Baby, Come Over (This Is Our Night)", which was included in a repackaged edition of Gotta Tell You in the United States on 27 March 2001.
 He reasoned that his decision to revise the song would increase her popularity in the country since "no one knew who she was."

 "Baby, Come Over (This Is Our Night)" was serviced to rhythmic contemporary and contemporary hit radio stations in the United States on 20 February 2001.
+Overseas in Japan, the song was released as the album's second single on 28 March 2001.
 On 3 September 2001, the song was issued as a CD single in Australia.
 In the United Kingdom, it was released as a remixed version on 10 September 2001, that was not included on initial pressings of Gotta Tell You.